Yore1123/CLVisc3.1/README.md

 # What's New

-1. It can run with python3.11 and other new version dependence (except GCC, it still needs GCC7.5) now.
+1. It can run with python3.11 and other new version dependence (except GCC, which still needs GCC7.5) now.

 2. It can use T<sub>R</sub>ENTo2.0 to produce the nucleus's initial state and can tune the T<sub>R</sub>ENTo's parameters in the `hydro.info` now.